mtwebit/Tasker/README.md

   $taskData['task_done'] = 1;
   return true;
 ```
 $taskData is a persistent storage for tasks during their execution.
 It may contain any kind of data that can be saved using json_encode().
+For example, you can store the task's progress in an 'offset' member if needed.
 In order to calculate task progress you may want to use records_processed and max_records array members.
 You can estimate max_records somehow (e.g. by couting pages, file records etc.) and count records_processed during execution.

 ### Monitoring tasks